zishe/copyrighter/README.md

 - `copyrighter.author`: Set the author that holds the copyright
 - `copyrighter.license`: Select a license header to include with your copyright.
 If no license is selected, then only the copyright will be added to files.
+- `copyrighter.autoAdd`: Select `true` if you want to include copyright info to opened file.

 ## Release Notes